-I’m a mechanic for over twenty years and cars are without doubt getting a ton more complex.
-Higher end luxury cars will obviously have more technology packed in, after all, that’s how they sell cars.
-And you won’t be surprised to learn, more gadgets means greater chance of faults as a the car ages.
+I’m a mechanic for over twenty years and cars are without a doubt getting a ton more complex.
+Higher-end luxury cars will obviously have more technology packed in, after all, that’s how they sell cars.
+And you won’t be surprised to learn, more gadgets mean a greater chance of faults as the car ages.

 Most luxury brands suffer from the same problem, massive depreciation.
 The average family car loses about 40-50% of it value over 5 five years.
 A luxury brand may be more like 50-60% and more.